 There is one exception: the SOVP (Safety OVP) alarm, which is only featured with the 60 V model of this series.
 It can't be acknowledged and requires to power-cycle the device.
-It can be monitored via the analog interface and would be indicated by the alarms PF and OVP being signaled at the same time, so in order to have it signaled it would require to select the alarm indication on pin 6 to at least signal PF and for pin 14 to signal OVP in any of the combinations.
+It can be monitored via the analog interface and would be indicated by the alarms PF and OVP being signaled at the same time, so it would require to select the alarm indication on pin 6 to at least signal PF and for pin 14 to signal OVP in any of the combinations.